 Spora: A Journal of Biomathematics is a refereed journal dedicated to publishing high-quality manuscripts that describe mathematical and statistical techniques to solve problems in biological settings.
 Submitted papers may take various forms, including development and analysis of a mathematical model of a biological system, possibly including experimental work; development of a particular solution or method related to biological systems; or computational, statistical, or theoretical analysis of existing mathematical models in biology.
-Accepted papers will demonstrate an appropriate range of interdisciplinary content and clear exposition, at a level expected from graduate or undergraduate student authors.
+Accepted papers demonstrate an appropriate range of interdisciplinary content and clear exposition, at a level expected from graduate or undergraduate student-driven research.
 Expository papers may be accepted if they are of exceptionally high quality.

 Types of manuscripts considered for publication